cs3org/OCM-API/IETF-OCM.md

     the `permissions` values specified in the `webdav` protocol of a [Share Creation Notification](#share-creation-notification).

+The same notifications identically apply to resources of type `folder`.
+For other resources with a different `resourceType` attribute, a Sending Server MAY implement the same notifications, provided that they get registered in the related IANA Registry.
 Note that the Sending Server MAY at any time revoke access to a Resource (effectively undoing or deleting the Share) without notifying the Receiving Server.

 ## Resharing and Request to Share